Royal Vista Golf Course

 20055 Colima Rd, Walnut, CA 91789

-Royal Vista Golf Club wins the award of having the least impressive website so take it with a grain of salt.
+Royal Vista Golf Club wins the award for having the least impressive website so take it with a grain of salt.
 I can tell you firsthand that the website doesn’t do this place justice.
 It’s been remodeled and though parts of it can still use a little updating on the outside, inside I love this place!
-The recent remodel has brought this venue up the foodchain a few levels.
-This is a place that you can honestly bring your friends and family to without fear of embarrassment.
-And since it’s so close to the 60 and 57 freeways its centrally located.
+The recent remodel has brought this venue up to battle with other local venues.
+This is a place that you can host a wedding at without fear of embarrassment.
+And since it’s so close to the 60 and 57 freeways it's centrally located.
 If you’re having a church wedding and want to keep the drive to the reception under half an hour you can go as far as Long Beach, most of South Orange County, well into Los Angeles nearly to the valley, and out to Riverside.
-Thus this is a very practical venue due to it’s proximity.
+Thus this is a very practical venue due to its proximity.

 It holds up to 650 people!